 -

-Joel Gerwein of University of Massachusetts Boston for a proposal titled "Long-term effects of forest fragmentation on genetic diversity of red oak (Quercus rubra L.): A comparison of old-growth and secondary forests"
+Joel Gerwein of University of Massachusetts Boston - "Long-term effects of forest fragmentation on genetic diversity of red oak (Quercus rubra L.): A comparison of old-growth and secondary forests"

-Julie Ellis of Brown University for a proposal titled "The role of nesting seabirds in structuring New England coastal plant communities"
+Julie Ellis of Brown University - "The role of nesting seabirds in structuring New England coastal plant communities"

 - 1998